Office of the Registrar

 - Diploma Reorders are $15 each – Diplomas are not copies.
 They are actual diplomas that are ordered and printed based on the current format.
 Payment can be made via the Request Payment Form.

-- Transfer Packages are $15 per school – Transfer packages include a copy of your LSAT scores, an official transcript, a letter of good standing, and class rank letter.
-You must contact the Office of the Registrar to obtain the form.
-Payment can be made via the Request Payment Form.
+- Transfer Packages are $15 each – Transfer packages include a copy of your LSAT scores, an official transcript, a letter of good standing, and class rank letter.

 Undergraduate Transcript Policy – Transcripts from other institutions are the property of Florida Coastal School of Law and are not available for copying.
 The transcripts from other institutions are used for admissions purposes only.
 If you need a transcript, either official or unofficial, from an institution you previously attended, you must contact that institution.
 In addition, copies of transcripts from LSDAS reports will not be copied under any circumstances.